postmanlabs/labs-docs/src/pages/docs/postman-flows/core-concepts/blocks.md

 3. **Send event input** - Starts running the block when this port receives an input.

-4. **Environment** - Which Postman Environment to use.
+4. **Environment** - Which Postman environment to use.

 5. **Body Type** - Schema the request uses.

-6. **Variables** - The variables that are either provided in the Flow or from the environment.
+6. **Variables** - The variables that are either provided in the flow or from the environment.

 7. **Success** - When the block returns a successful status code it emits the response data.